Huafa withdrew from a land project and suffered a loss of 1.35 billion yuan.

 After calculation, the repurchase of 70,468.23 square meters of land in the Qianhai Ice and Snow World project brought a loss of 1.355 billion yuan to Huafa.
 Compared with the book value, the transaction price was discounted by - 24.59%.

-Schematic diagram of the project location of the Qianhai Ice and Snow World
+Schematic diagram of the location of the Qianhai Ice and Snow World project

 To pay off the land payment, Huafa Co., Ltd. lent 6.355 billion yuan to Shenzhen Ronghua Real Estate Investment Co., Ltd. (the main company of the Qianhai Ice and Snow World project), which had become its wholly - owned subsidiary.
 Together with the acquisition cost, it was equivalent to Huafa's additional investment of more than 10 billion yuan in this project.